joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 ---
 title: The Science Behind the Upset: Football Meets Data & AI
-excerpt: The Forensic Lunch (5/8/2021) w/ Josh Brunty Jack Farley, Josh Brunty, Kevin Pagano, Tom Pace, & Jim Arnold
+excerpt: Exploring how analytics and AI can transform football strategy beyond the X's and O's.
-cover: Exploring how analytics and AI can transform football strategy beyond the X's and O's.
+cover:
 cover_size: sm
 tags: football data analytics AI sports strategy
 author: rms
 ---

 "It's about the Jimmys and the Joes, not the X's and the O's" -Coach Darrell Royal

 ## Introduction: The Underdog’s Edge